 Choosing softness over durability can create a bed that looks cozy but is basically a chew project.

 Many owners also underestimate how much bedtime stress affects the pattern.
-If the dog only destroys bedding when alone or overnight, routine and environment matter as much as the product itself.
+If the dog only destroys bedding when alone or overnight, routine and environment matter as much as dog chewing and tearing bed itself.

 Another mistake is making the replacement bed too exciting.
 Thick plush textures, loose corners, and easy-access stuffing can turn the next bed into the same game all over again.